SHUBHASHISH-1/learning-github/README.md

 # learning-github
-This is for learning git and github.
+This is for learning git &amp; github.